ampproject/amphtml/extensions/amp-date-countdown/amp-date-countdown.md

 vi | Vietnamese

 ##### biggest-unit (optional)
-Allows the `amp-date-countdown` component to calculate the time difference based on the `biggest-unit` value that's specified.
-For example, assume there are `50 days 10 hours` left, if the `biggest-unit` is set as `hours`, it displays `1210 hours` left.
+Allows the `amp-date-countdown` component to calculate the time difference based on the specified `biggest-unit` value.
+For example, assume there are `50 days 10 hours` left, if the `biggest-unit` is set to `hours`, the result displays `1210 hours` left.

 * Supported values: `days`, `hours`, `minutes`, `seconds`
 * Default: `days`